As a general rule, employees must have at least 2 years’ continuous employment to qualify for the right not to be unfairly dismissed.

 - Some other substantial reason

-The second stage of the enquiry is for the employment tribunal to decide whether the employer acted reasonably or unreasonably in treating the potentially fair reason as a sufficient reason to dismiss the employee.
+The second stage of an unfair dismissal case is for the employment tribunal to decide whether the employer acted reasonably or unreasonably in dismissing their employee.
 In the famous case of Iceland Frozen Foods Ltd v Jones IRLR 439, the Employment Appeal Tribunal explained this test as “whether in the particular circumstances of each case the decision to dismiss the employee fell within the band of reasonable responses which a reasonable employer might have adopted”.

 Fair procedure is an important component in the test of overall fairness.
 Employers are expected to comply with the ACAS Code of Practice on Disciplinary and Grievance Procedures.